KamranNaveed/KamranNaveed/README.md

 🔭 I’m currently working on developing a recommender web app (that's actually good) centered around one of my interests, anime.

 🧩 Outside the world of tech too, I enjoy pushing myself to develop new skills.
 My hobbies range from travelling, to tinkering, to cooking my favorite ethnic cuisine.
-(I would also like to learn an instrument or two sometime in the future)
+(I would also like to learn an instrument or two sometime in the future).

 📚 I love reading books on personal development & financial literacy.
-Some of my recommendations are [Rich Dad Poor Dad](https://www.goodreads.com/book/show/69571.Rich_Dad_Poor_Dad) by Robert Kiyosaki and [The Upward Spiral](https://www.goodreads.com/book/show/21413760-the-upward-spiral?ref=nav_sb_noss_l_8) by Alex Korb
+Some of my recommendations are [Rich Dad Poor Dad](https://www.goodreads.com/book/show/69571.Rich_Dad_Poor_Dad) by Robert Kiyosaki and [The Upward Spiral](https://www.goodreads.com/book/show/21413760-the-upward-spiral?ref=nav_sb_noss_l_8) by Alex Korb.

  ***